-The administration recognizes the fact that not all students carry cell phones and there may be times when those students need to make a phone call during the school day.
+The administration recognizes that not all students carry cell phones, and there may be times when they need to make a phone call during the school day.
 A student needing to make a telephone call during the school day may proceed, with the permission of a classroom teacher, to the Deans' Office where permission may be granted to make such a call.
 Students may not receive telephone calls directly while in class.
 All incoming calls should be made to the Deans' Office which will relay the information to the student.
-Students may be considered in violation of the electronic devices policy when they contact parents regarding a health-related issue without following Health Office protocol.